Letty Cottin Pogrebin

 Letty Cottin Pogrebin (born June 9, 1939) is an American author, journalist, lecturer, and social activist.
 She is a founding editor of Ms. magazine, the author of twelve books, and was an editorial consultant for the TV special Free to Be...
 You and Me (as well as for the album and book associated with it) for which she earned an Emmy.

 Early life and education

-Loretta (nickname, "Letty") Cottin was born to a Conservative Jewish family in Queens, the daughter of Cyral (née Halpern) and Jacob Cottin.
+Loretta (Letty) Cottin was born to a Conservative Jewish family in Queens, the daughter of Cyral (née Halpern) and Jacob Cottin.
 Her father was a lawyer who was active in the Jewish community and her mother was a designer.
 She attended the Yeshiva of Central Queens and the Jamaica Jewish Center Hebrew High School.
-After graduating from Jamaica High School in Jamaica, Queens, New York City, she earned a bachelor's degree from Brandeis University in English and American literature in 1959.
+After graduating from Jamaica High School in Jamaica, Queens, she earned a bachelor's degree from Brandeis University in English and American literature in 1959.

 Career

 She was a founding editor of Ms. Magazine and a cofounder of Ms. Foundation for Women and the National Women's Political Caucus.